Texaco Logo

 Texaco Emblem

-For a long time, bold sans-serif type was used for the inscriptions on the logo.
-After the company dropped the word mark, only the “T” inside the star remained.
-Apparently, it is also written in the bold grotesque.
+For a long time, a bold sans-serif font was used for the logo’s lettering.
+After the company abandoned the word mark, only the letter “T” inside the star remained.
+Apparently, it is also written in bold grotesque.
 At the same time, the emblem combines two traditional Texaco colors: red and white.
-They are both featured on the Texas state flag, where the former symbolizes bravery, and the latter symbolizes purity.
+Both are present on the Texas state flag, where the former symbolizes bravery and the latter symbolizes purity.

 Texaco Symbol